amirmafzali/Neural_network-and-deep-learning_course/README.md

 9- Implementation of Semantic segmentation by new transformer called "BEiT" on scene_parse_150 dataset

 10- Implementation of image classification by new transformer called "BEiT" on CIFAR-10 dataset

+11- Implementation of DCGAN model for producing finger number image dataset